sthio90/CS50X/project/README.md

 * config.py: Contains my API key for CoinMarketCap.
 I used the free basic API.

+* create_db.py: This was a small python script I used to create a SQL database and with the necessary schemas.

 ## Design Considerations:
 During the development of Crypto Checker, several key design decisions were made: